-In this article you’ll learn what are different lathe chuck types with parts, working, and more with downloadable PDF file.
+In this article you’ll learn what are different lathe chuck types with parts, working, and more with the downloadable PDF file.

 Types of Chuck in Lathe Machine:

 A Lathe chuck is one of the most important devices in the lathe machine it is used for holding and rotating a piece of work while performing a lathe operation.
-The workpiece of short length and large diameter of irregular shape which cannot be conveniently mounted between centres are held quickly and rigidly in a chuck.
+The workpiece of short length and large diameter of irregular shape which cannot be conveniently mounted between centers are held quickly and rigidly in a chuck.

 A chuck is attached to the lathe spindle by means of bolts with the backplate screwed onto the spindle nose.
-Accurate alignment of the chuck with the lathe axis is effected by spigot ting.
+Accurate alignment of the chuck with the lathe axis is affected by spigot ting.

 Lathe Chuck Types